oroinc/documentation/user_guide/outlook_sync.rst

-  "Last Name","Last Name","If no Last Name is defined in the Outlook record, the First Name value will be used for the both first name and last name valued in OroCRM" "Name Suffix","Name Suffix","" "Description**","Notes","Outlook *"" "Email""Email","Any number of Emails may be mapped" "Phone","Primary Phone","Only the first OroCRM phone number is mapped" "Job Title","Job Title",""
+  "Last Name","Last Name","If no Last Name is defined in the Outlook record, the First Name value will be used for the both first name and last name valued in OroCRM" "Name Suffix","Name Suffix","" "Description","Notes",""
+  "Email","Email","Any number of Emails may be mapped" "Phone","Primary Phone","Only the first OroCRM phone number is mapped" "Job Title","Job Title",""
   "Birthday","Birthday",""
-  "Gender","Gender"
-  "Fax","Fax"
+  "Gender","Gender",""
+  "Fax","Fax",""
-  "Address of a *Billing* Type","Business Address" "Address of a *Shipping* Type","Home Address" "Address with no type defined","Other Address"
+  "Address of a *Billing* Type","Business Address","" "Address of a *Shipping* Type","Home Address","" "Address with no type defined","Other Address",""

 Task Mapping
 ^^^^^^^^^^^^